 Deviled eggs can usually be whipped up with what's already in the fridge and a few pantry staples, but there are plenty of unique ways to give this classic dish a makeover with crispy bacon, creamy avocado or spicy peppers, depending on what you have available.

-While some might follow a trick or two to make the perfect deviled egg, they always come together in just a few easy steps.
+You might want to follow a trick or two to make the perfect deviled egg, but no matter what, they always come together in just a few easy steps.
 No matter how you make 'em, these savory little gems are great to make and enjoy whenever you want an elevated bite to eat or to serve the family on a special occasion.

 Not a deviled egg eggs-pert, yet?
 Start with the basics.
-This classic recipe for deviled eggs will serve a party of 24.
+This classic recipe for deviled eggs will serve a party of 24 (or yourself, 24 times).
 To avoid messy hands, try snipping the corner of a plastic storage bag to create a pipe for perfectly-placed filling.

 Green eggs aren't just for Sam-I-am.
 This Southwestern spin on a classic, with an avocado-lime filling, was created by Al Roker's daughter, Courtney.

 Looking for a richer take on deviled eggs?
 Add some pimento cheese.
-The recipe calls for making pimento cheese from scratch, but you can also use store-bought if it's available at your grocery store.
+The recipe calls for making it from scratch, but you can also use store-bought if it's available at your grocery store.

-Impress guests with these savory, inventive deviled eggs look pretty fancy but the only ingredients that really up the ante are prosciutto and quail eggs, which can be found at grocery stores (though regular eggs could work too).
+These savory, inventive deviled eggs look pretty fancy but the only ingredients that really up the ante are prosciutto and quail eggs, which can be found at grocery stores (though regular eggs could work too).
 With this recipe, you get the creamy goodness of a traditional deviled egg, combined with the rich, runny yolk of a fried egg — all in one tasty bite.

-These are the perfect starters for any occasion — and they go great with Champagne.
-The briny capers and fresh dill complement the rich, creamy yolks perfectly.
+These are the perfect starters for any occasion — and they go great with Champagne or a sparkling wine.
+The briny capers and fresh dill perfectly complement the rich, creamy yolks.